Le lien vers cette page a été envoyé avec succès aux destinataires.

 This is particularly the case in the following situations:

-- Employee aged 55 or over who is placed in pre-retirement by collective agreement
+- Employee aged 55 years or over who has taken early retirement under a collective agreement

-- Employee on parental leave, parental leave, family solidarity leave, close caregiver leave
+- Employee on parental leave, parental attendance leave, family solidarity leave, caregiving leave

 You can redeem additional pension points for the following periods: